iluvjava/Maths/Notebook 2.0 obsidian/AMATH 585 Numerical Analysis of BVP/The TST Matrix.md

+---
+alias: Tridiagonal Symmetric Toeplitz Matrix

+---
 ### **Intro**

 TST: Tridiagonal Symmetric Toeplitz Matrix.

-This is a special type of matrix where we have solved it pretty thorougly.
+This is a special type of matrix where we have solved it pretty thoroughly.
 The matrix looks like this:

 $$
 \begin{aligned}
     T = \begin{bmatrix}
-        b& a& &
+        a& b& &
         \\
-        a & b& a&
+        b & a& b&
         \\
-        & a& &
+        &b& &
         \\
-        & & \ddots&a
+        & & \ddots&b
         \\
-        & & a&b
+        & & b&a
     \end{bmatrix}
 \end{aligned}\in \mathbb{R}^{m\times m}
 $$

-And for thes type matrix, it has an eigen system that is paramaterized by $a, b, c$ in the matrix.
+And for these type of matrix, it has an eigen system that is parameterized by $a, b, c$.

-> The eigenvalues are like:
+> The eigenvalues are:
 >
 > $$
 > \lambda_k = a + 2b\cos \left(
 >     \frac{k\pi}{m + 1}
-> \right)\quad \forall\;  1 \le k \le m
+> \right)\quad \forall\;  1 \le k \le m,
 > $$
 >
-> Which denotes the $k$ th eigenvalues for the matrix.
+> The $k$ th eigen vectors for the matrix is
 >
 > $$
 > v^{(k)}_l = \sqrt{\frac{2}{m + 1}} \sin\left(